 The following image is the architect's rendering of the building's new appearance when renovations are complete.

 The contractors original construction schedule indicated that an accelerated delivery would allow the project to be completed by January 2013.
-This date has since been revised to March 2013 and plans are underway to try to improve on this date.
-This delivery date is still within the University's accepted total completion requirement.
+This date was revised to March 2013 and substantial performance was reached in August 2013.

 Asbestos: Prior to the commencement of construction, Facilities Management undertook a hazardous materials study of Queen's College in order to determine the location of potentially asbestos containing materials such that appropriate abatement measures could be employed during construction.
 Drywall joint compound and window caulking were found to contain low levels of asbestos, and a licensed abatement contractor was employed to remove this material, following Memorial's asbestos abatement protocols.
 As part of this process, air samples are collected to confirm that asbestos fibers have not been released to the surrounding environment.
 These results can be found in the following location: Queen's College Clearance Air Sample Results.